 In this 2010 interview with Runners’ World, Zamperini said he was an Eagle Scout, “which is probably the reason I could be busted up like I have been and still be healthy.”

-While Eagle Scouts everywhere would love to claim Zamperini among our ranks, BSA records don’t show any indication that he was an Eagle Scout.
+While Eagle Scouts everywhere would love to claim Zamperini among our ranks, BSA records show Zamperini was not an Eagle Scout.
 He was a Boy Scout, though.

 Boys’ Life story from 1944